cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 - name - a unique name describing this authenticator.
 This name will appear in logs so it should be clear.
 - implementation - the fully qualified name of a module implementing an authentication provider, followed by ":" and the class name.
-- properties - a dictionary of arguments required to instnatiate the authentication provider class.
-The arguements will be passed as kwargs to the class' `__init__` method.
+- properties - a dictionary of arguments required to instantiate the authentication provider class.
+The arguments will be passed as kwargs to the class' `__init__` method.

 The default configuration lists two authenticators - password and token: